 Thank you for reading

 Thank you so much for taking the time to read this blog.
-The Sustainability Strategy aims to build a community that feels free to discuss their environmental views openly.
+Here at The Sustainability Strategy, we aim to build a community that openly discusses their environmental views.
 If you enjoyed the content and would like to get involved in the Sustainable growth conversation, I would love to hear from you.
-I would love to hear from you.
-You can find me on Facebook, Twitter, LinkedIn, Pinterest, and Instagram.
+You can find me on Pinterest, and Instagram.